GaloisInc/pirate/spec/elf_extensions.rst

     parameter for this resource.

 ``res_sym``
-    The index into ``.symtab`` identifying the variable this resource is associated with.
+    The index into ``.symtab`` identifying the symbol this resource is associated with.
+The symbol this points to should be undefined in relocatable ELFs.
+It will be defined by the linker when creating an executable ELF.

+``res_cfg_index``
+    An index into the resource config array referenced in ``res_type`` where config data for this resource can be found.
+This should be zero and is ignored in relocatable ELFs.
+It will be filled in by the linker when creating an executable ELF.

 ``Elf64_GAPS_res_type``
 =======================